aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

     <div>
 ```

-### Going even further
+### Organizing your Animations

-There is really no limit to what you can do with the right sequence of keyframes and timing options.
-However in some cases it might get a bit unwieldy having more than a few simple animations.
+There is really no limit to what you can do with the right sequence of key-frames and timing options.
+However in some cases it might get a bit unwieldy when you have more than a few simple animations.

-Lets say you would like to have your animations located in a separate file, that is filled with nothing but wonderful keyframes and timing options,
+Perhaps you would like to have your animations located in a separate file, filled with nothing but wonderful key-frames and timing options/

-Similar to the methods above you can import scripts into your XElement component, this separation of logic between the animations and components, can be then shared and used interchangeably with other components as much as you wish,
+Good news!
+You can import scripts into your XElement component.
+This separation of logic between the animations and components can be then shared and (re)used interchangeably with other components:

 ```astro
 ---